Robust Confidence Bands for Stochastic Processes Using Simulation: Preliminaries

 \section{Preliminaries}

-Let $\{X_t; t\geq 0\}$ denote the (discrete-time) stochastic process of interest and let $X \equiv (X_1,\ldots,X_H)$ denote the finite-dimensional random variable corresponding to the value of the process at times $\{1,\ldots,H\}$, taking values in $\mathbb{R}^H$.
-The path $X$ could, for example, represent the output of a simulation model we are interested in validating, or an impulse response function.
+Let $\{X_t; t\geq 0\}$ denote a (discrete-time) stochastic process and let $X \equiv (X_1,\ldots,X_H)$ denote the finite-dimensional random vector corresponding to the value of the process at times $\{1,\ldots,H\}$, taking values in $\mathbb{R}^H$.
+The path $X$ could, for example, represent the output of a simulation model that we are interested in validating, or an impulse response function. \tb{Throughout this paper, we make the following assumptions on $X_t$.} { \begin{assn} There exist finite $L_t$ and $U_t$ such that $P(L_t \leq X_t \leq U_t)=1$ for all $t\in \{1,\ldots,H\}$. \end{assn} \begin{assn} $X_t$ has a continuous cumulative distribution function (CDF) for all $t\in \{1,\ldots,H\}$. \end{assn} } \tb{Assumption~\ref{assn:bounds} is not practically restrictive, as in most applications we can find natural upper and lower bounds.
+For instance, for hospital occupancy, $ U_t $ can be set to the hospital's capacity and $ L_t = 0 $ for all $ t $.
+In other contexts where sample paths are technically unbounded, e.g., financial prices, one can set sufficiently large but practical upper (lower) bounds to ensure Assumption~\ref{assn:bounds} holds.
+Assumption~\ref{assn:continuous_cdf} precludes discrete random variables.
+While this assumption is required for our main results, we show in Section~\ref{ssec:discrete_case} that the proposed methods are also applicable to practical settings with discrete random variables that take values in a sufficiently large set.}

 Denote a confidence band by $(l,u)$ where $l,u\in \mathbb{R}^H$.
-We formally define ``coverage'' as follows.

-\begin{defn}[Coverage] We say $x \equiv (x_1,\ldots,x_H) \in \mathbb{R}^H$ is \textit{covered} by $(l,u)$ if $l_t \leq x_t \leq u_t$ for all $t=1,\ldots,H$. \end{defn} Definition \ref{defn:coverage} is a natural definition for coverage.
+We formally define ``coverage'' as follows. \begin{defn}[Coverage] We say $x \equiv (x_1,\ldots,x_H) \in \mathbb{R}^H$ is \textit{covered} by $(l,u)$ if $l_t \leq x_t \leq u_t$ for all $t=1,\ldots,H$. \end{defn} Definition \ref{defn:coverage} is a natural definition for coverage.
 We do not pursue the alternative definition in \cite{korpelaMultivariateConfidenceIntervals2017} and \cite{bergMinimumWidthConfidenceBands2017}, which states that a sample path is covered if it does not lie outside the confidence band by more than $l$ times (where $l$ is user-specified).
 Although more general, it is less practical since it is not possible to know at \textit{which} time steps a given sample path will lie inside the confidence band.
-Moreover, computing its coverage probability requires considering all possible combinations of $s\in \{0,\ldots,l\}$ time steps that lie outside the band, which is less conducive to theoretical analysis, especially when coverage at different time steps is correlated.
+Moreover, computing its coverage rate requires considering all possible combinations of $s\in \{0,\ldots,l\}$ time steps that lie outside the band, which is less conducive to theoretical analysis, especially when coverage at different time steps is correlated.